-Legally speaking, a haze could surround recreational cannabis use.
+Legally speaking, even two years later, a haze still surrounds recreational cannabis use.
 Federally, marijuana remains illegal.
 Growth, sale, and consumption are also all heavily regulated.
-Prop 64 impacts laws, taxes, and even criminal proceedings.
+Prop 64 impacted laws, taxes, and even criminal proceedings.

-Since it’s only been a little over a year, the true scope and scale of these changes remains to be seen.
+Since it’s only been legal for a short time, the true scope and scale of these changes remain to be seen.
 From our perspective, as family law attorneys, we find one area especially interesting: how legal marijuana impacts child custody.

 Related Reading: Child Custody Disputes and Visitation